The California Supreme Court has upheld the ban on gay marriage in California.

 Now, I didn't read any further than that, but I think I can define this.

-And the more choices you have, the less likely you're being you are to be confident of the choice you make.
+And the more choices you have, the less likely you are to be confident of the choice you make.

 The fewer choices you have, well, choose one and you're pretty much stuck with it.

-So you go through life thinking you've chosen the wrong thing from the husband to the job.
+So you go through life thinking you've chosen the wrong thing from the husband to job.

-Women, this this survey was done before Sonia Sotomayer was nominated to the U.S. Supreme Court.
+Women, this survey was done before Sonia Sotomayer was nominated to the U.S. Supreme Court.

-Now, we we probably need to redo this survey to see if the nomination of Sonia Sotomayor to the Supreme Court has made women happier.
+Now, we probably need to redo this survey to see if the nomination of Sonia Sotomayor or to the Supreme Court has made women happier.

 It's likely that women are measuring their happiness over time using a broader set of criteria because of more choices.

-You might have it might not be the one that uh that got you where you really wanted to go.
+It might not be the one that got you where you wanted to go.

 Girls are less happy than ever.

-They are also increasingly attaching greater importance to thirteen of the 14 domains domains studying, uh studied meaning, but they feel that they need to succeed more in these domains.
+They are also increasingly attaching greater importance to 13 of the 14 domains studied, meaning that they feel that they need to succeed more in these domains.

 The only one that hasn't risen in importance is finding purpose and meaning in my life.